FairKeelBuyer's guides → Beneteau Oceanis 45

 Coastal

 Designed for it.
-Twin rudders + form-stable hard-chine hull give excellent control on all points of sail; balanced helm; competitive light-air performance.
+The form-stable hard-chine hull gives good control on all points of sail; balanced helm; competitive light-air performance.

 Offshore